 Financial stability and local currency bond markets

-CGFS Publications No 28
+CGFS Papers No 28

 Local currency bond markets can help financial stability by reducing currency mismatches and lengthening the duration of debt.
 Such markets also help economic efficiency by generating market-determined interest rates that reflect the opportunity costs of funds at different maturities.
 The absence of such markets can lead borrowers to take risky financing decisions that create balance sheet vulnerabilities.
 Such balance sheet weaknesses played a key role in virtually every major financial crisis affecting the emerging market economies (EMEs) since the early 1980s.